translate/pootle/docs/server/commands.rst

 bits in place.
 It also serves as a trigger for any changes needed by Translate Toolkit version upgrades.

-Optionally, the command accepts the ``--calculate-stats`` flag, which will calculate full translation statistics after doing the upgrade.
+Optionally, the command accepts the :option:`--calculate-stats` flag, which will calculate full translation statistics after doing the upgrade.

-Also, the ``--flush-checks`` flag forces flushing the existing quality checks.
+Also, the :option:`--flush-checks` flag forces flushing the existing quality checks.
 This is useful when new quality checks have been added or existing ones have been updated, but take into account that **this operation is very expensive**.